rohan9446/llm-agent-cost-harness/METHODS.md

   coefficients and inflates them unequally.
 Fit on a C=1 calibration run and carry those coefficients across regimes; `--weights-from` exists for this, and a fit performed at C>1 is labelled as such in `report.json`.
+  `--weights-from` **fails closed**: a calibration directory with no usable trace, or one whose model, snapshot, prefix-caching setting, GPU set, concurrency or system fingerprint differs from the run being reported, is refused rather than silently ignored.
+It previously fell back to fitting on the current C=8 run while the command line still said `--weights-from`.
 - The fitted intercepts `alpha` and `beta` are included when dividing the total.
 Excluding them would charge per-request overhead to nobody, and would overstate the advisor's share — at B0 both stages make exactly one request